The York City Pastor's Summit

 What do we see to be the three most pressing issues facing the City of York at this time, and therefore those that Mayor Bracey’s administration needs to address?

-- Disunity of churches, races, geography (county vs. city), and community agencies
+- Disunity of faith organizations, races, geography (county vs. city), and community agencies

 - The breakdown of the family unit.
 Support is needed in the areas of education, parenting, abuse, ex-offender services, and family life skills.